 Some treadmills can go up to a 30% grade or even more!

 A couple of disadvantages: you cannot simulate the downhill, of course, and the foot strike is always the same.
-This tends to put more stress on your feet and ankles, so make sure you mix it up with some running outside (even on a flat surface) and do feet strengthening exercises.
+This tends to put more stress on your feet and ankles, so make sure you mix it with some running outside, even on flat ground, and include foot-strengthening exercises.

 The treadmill section above covers the basics well.
 Here are three specific protocols you can plug directly into your training week.
 Before choosing which one to prioritize, look at your race profile.
 If your race has long, sustained climbs, lean toward the tempo protocol at lower effort.
 If your race has shorter, punchier climbs, lean toward the interval protocol at higher effort.
 Specificity matters even on a treadmill.

-Protocol 1: Sustained climb tempo Set the treadmill to 8 to 10% incline.
+Sustained climb tempo: Set the treadmill to 8 to 10% incline.
 Run for 20 to 40 minutes at RPE 6 to 7, a comfortably hard effort you can sustain without stopping.
 This simulates the long, steady climbs you will face in a mountain race.
 Start at 20 minutes and build by 5 minutes each week.
 Best for runners whose races feature long, continuous ascents.

-Protocol 2: Incline intervals Set the treadmill to 10 to 15% incline.
+Incline intervals: Set the treadmill to 10 to 15% incline.
 Run 8 to 12 x 1 minute at RPE 8, walking or jogging flat for 90 seconds between each.
 This trains your cardiovascular system to handle the intensity spikes of shorter, punchier climbs.
 Best for runners whose races feature repeated short climbs rather than one big sustained effort.

 One useful addition to any treadmill session: once you finish the incline work, step off the treadmill and do 15 to 20 minutes of flat outdoor running immediately after.
 Your legs will already be fatigued from the climbing effort, and running flat on tired legs simulates the feeling of reaching a runnable section mid-race when your quads have already taken a beating.
 It is a small addition that adds meaningful race-specific stimulus.